sholtodouglas/sholtodouglas.github.io/_posts/2020-06-03-Dissecting_Hierarchial_RL.md

 - Is subgoal testing required?
 - Does hierarchy provide benefits beyond better exploration?
 - What is the higher level learning?
+- What kind of sub goal performs best?
+Is it the full state of the environment, just the goal relevant dimensions, or just the directly controllable dimensions corresponding to the agent itself?

 ## Time Horizon